acbbullock/IO-Fortran-Library/doc_API_design/Ref/from_file.md

 @warning `file_name` may be a relative path, but absolute paths are not guaranteed to work on every platform.
 If `file_name` does not exist, `from_file` will issue an `error stop`.

 @warning The actual argument of `into` must be `allocatable`, and will lose its allocation status upon passing into `from_file` if already allocated.
-As a result, `from_file` does not allow reading into sections of already allocated arrays (this may be added as a feature).
+As a result, `from_file` does not allow reading into sections of already allocated arrays.

 @warning When reading binary data, `data_shape` must be present and its size must equal the rank of `into` for the read to be valid, or else `from_file` will issue an `error stop`.